acids-ircam/PianoTranscriptionTransposition/index.md

 # Overview
-We propose a model to improve automatic music transcription by adding a perceptual objective using differentiable rendering, while permitting automatic timbre-based arrangement to different musical instruments from the original.
+We propose a model to improve automatic music transcription by adding a perceptual objective using differentiable rendering, while permitting automatic transposition to different musical instruments from the original.

 # Transcription